-- Bjarnegård, Elin.
-2013.
-Gender, Informal Institutions and Political Recruitment: Explaining Male Dominance in Parliamentary Representation.
-Houndmills, Basingstoke: Palgrave Macmillan.
-[An electronic version is available in the Files section of Canvas.] - 2.
-Chenoweth, Erica.
-2021.
-Civil Resistance: What Everyone Needs to Know.
-New York: Oxford University Press - 3.
+- 1. Bernhard, Michael and Jan Kubik, eds.
+2014.
+Twenty Years After Communism: The Politics of Memory and Commemoration.
+New York: Oxford University Press.
+[An electronic version is available via the UF library.] - 2.
 Dahl, Robert A. 1989.
 Democracy and Its Critics.
 New Haven.
 CT: Yale University Press.
-[An electronic version is available on Course Reserve.] - 4.
+[An electronic version is available via the UF library.] - 3.
 Feldstein, Steven.
 2021.
 The Rise of Digital Repression: How Technology is Reshaping Power, Politics, and Resistance.
-New York: Oxford University Press. - 5.
+New York: Oxford University Press.
+[An electronic version is available via the UF library.] - 4.
 Hale, Henry.
 2008.
 The Foundations of Ethnic Politics: Separatism of States and Nations in Eurasia and the World.
-Cambridge: Cambridge University Press. - 6.
-Mauk, Marlene.
-2020.
-Citizen Support for Democratic and Autocratic Regimes.
-New York: Oxford University Press.
-[An electronic version is available in the Files section of Canvas and on Course Reserve.] - 7.
+Cambridge: Cambridge University Press.
+[A hard copy is available on Course Reserve.] - 5.
+Hanson, Stephen E. and Jeffrey S. Kopstein.
+2024.
+The Assault on the State: How the Global Attack on Modern Government Endangers Our Future.
+Hoboken, NJ: Polity Press. - Putnam.
+Robert D. 1994.
+Making Democracy Work: Civic Traditions in Modern Italy.
+Princeton, NJ: Princeton University Press.
+[An electronic version is available via the UF library.] - 7.
 Rothstein, Bo.
 2011.
 The Quality of Government: Corruption, Social Trust, and Inequality in International Perspective.
-Chicago: The University of Chicago Press. - 8.
-Scott, James.
-1999.
-Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed.
-New Haven, CT: Yale University Press.
+Chicago: The University of Chicago Press.
+[A hard copy is available on Course Reserve.]